A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: Duality, self-duality, and action reflection symmetry in classical mechanics

 is the complete elliptic integral of the first kind.
-After gluing the opposite sides of the fundamental parallelogram (Figure~\ref{vxnuriem}), one obtains a torus (deprived of a point corresponding to the pole) that represents the Riemannian surface of the potential.
+After gluing the opposite sides of the fundamental parallelogram (Figure~\ref{vxnuriem}), one obtains a torus (deprived of a point corresponding to the pole).